ibizaman/selfhostblocks/README.md

 In rough order of highest to lowest priority.

+Roadmap for V1:
+- [ ] Have Vaultwarden deployable behind Haproxy with Keycloak and oauth2proxy as SSO.
+- [ ] Have example for Vaultwarden working.
+- [ ] Have integration tests for Vaultwarden.

 - Misc
   - [x] Function to generate haproxy config
   - [ ] Handle Nixops 2 (nixops_unstable)